 How to Setup Your Shopify Ecommerce Store

-However, the best over the shoulder video I found showing you exactly how to set up your store and even get started customising your theme is by the very generous Chris Winters, who clearly and succinctly walks you through the most important elements of your Shopify store.
+However, the best over the shoulder video I found showing you exactly how to set up your online store and even get started customising your theme is by the very generous Chris Winters, who clearly and succinctly walks you through the most important elements of your Shopify ecommerce store.

-He advises at the start for you to follow along with your own store, so if you’re ready to start building head over to the Shopify Sign Up page and click ‘play’ on the video below!
+He advises at the start for you to follow along with your own online store, so if you’re ready to start building head over to the Shopify Sign Up page and click ‘play’ on the video below!